zakirhussainmj/digital_ic_design_lab/partA.md

 #### c) 2-digit BCD adder / subtractor.

 ```
-// Design of 2-digit BCD adder/subtractor using Structural Modelling
+// Design of 2-digit BCD adder/subtractor using Structural modelling

 module fulladder1bit(a, b, c_in,sum, c_out);
   input a, b, c_in;